blokks/legacy-docs/src/content/customize-your-embed/choose-your-layout.md

 A good example of the column layout is the schedule that [The Next Web](https://blokks.co/schedules/tnw2017) built.
 An example of the row layout was implemented by [De Correspondent](https://decorrespondent.nl/evenementen/7/festival-der-vooruitgang/programma).

 ## Mobile
 On mobile devices your schedule is automatically shown in a list view.
-However, visitors can switch back to the full schedule by rotating their device to *landscape mode*.
+However, users can switch back to the full schedule by rotating their device to *landscape mode*.
 The default breakpoint for switching between mobile and desktop view is **30em** or **480px**.
 This works best on all devices.
 If needed, you can [change this value](http://configure/breakpoints).

 ![Image: Portrait vs. landscape mode](https://blokks.co/docs/images/animation.gif)